sathish-kishore/xmlrpc-checker/README.md

 # xmlrpc-checker
-Checks for xmlrpc in sites
+Checks for xmlrpc in go-yubi, spocto and go-yubi.com/careers sites